Wallpaper and display size (800x600 or 1024x768) or GFX Menu

 For a demonstration of the power of a MyE2B.cfg file, copy the MyE2B.cfg file from the \_ISO\docs\Templates\Jolene folder to the \_ISO folder and boot E2B.

-Example 'Aliums' MyE2B.cfg file (with most comment lines removed for clarity)
+Another example - 'Aliums' MyE2B.cfg file (with most comment lines removed for clarity)

 #set script font and show background ASAP - don't list files on screen